EdDataScienceEES/course-repository-Alisonbeee/Week_7/README.md

 1. [There’s Madness in our Methods: Improving inference in ecology and evolution](https://methodsblog.wordpress.com/2015/11/26/madness-in-our-methods/)

+The gist of this can be seen in my P-hacking tutorial folder: `PHacking_Tutorial`

 2. [R for Data Science Part IV Model Chapters 22 - 25](http://r4ds.had.co.nz/model-basics.html)